CristianDavideConte/universalSmoothScroll/README.md

 `setYStepLength` | Sets the _yStepLength to the passed value if compatible.
 `setStepLength` | Sets both the _xStepLength and the _yStepLength to the passed value if compatible.
 `setMinAnimationFrame` | Sets the _minAnimationFrame to the passed value if compatible.
-`calcXStepLength` | Takes in the remaning scroll amount of a scroll-animation on the x-axis and returns how long each scroll-animation-step must be in order to target the _minAnimationFrame.
+`calcXStepLength` | Takes in the remaning scroll amount of a scroll-animation on the x-axis and returns how long each scroll-animation-step must be in order to target the _minAnimationFrame value.
-`calcYStepLength` | Takes in the remaning scroll amount of a scroll-animation on the y-axis and returns how long each scroll-animation-step must be in order to target the _minAnimationFrame.
+`calcYStepLength` | Takes in the remaning scroll amount of a scroll-animation on the y-axis and returns how long each scroll-animation-step must be in order to target the _minAnimationFrame value.
-`getScrollXCalculator` | Takes in a container and returns a function that returns:<br/> 1) The scrollLeft property of the container if it's an instance of HTMLelement.<br/> 2) The scrollX property of the container if it's the window element.
+`getScrollXCalculator` | Takes in a container and returns a function that returns:<br/>  - The scrollLeft property of the container if it's an instance of HTMLElement.<br/>  - The scrollX property of the container if it's the window element.
-`getScrollYCalculator` | Takes in a container and returns a function that returns:<br/> 1) The scrollTop property of the container if it's an instance of HTMLelement.<br/> 2) The scrollY property of the container if it's the window element.
+`getScrollYCalculator` | Takes in a container and returns a function that returns:<br/>  - The scrollTop property of the container if it's an instance of HTMLElement.<br/>  - The scrollY property of the container if it's the window element.
-`getMaxScrollX` | Takes in a scroll container and returns its highest scroll-reachable x-value.
+`getMaxScrollX` | Takes in a container and returns its highest scroll-reachable x-value.
-`getMaxScrollY` | Takes in a scroll container and returns its highest scroll-reachable y-value.
+`getMaxScrollY` | Takes in a container and returns its highest scroll-reachable y-value.
-`getScrollableParent` | Returns the first scrollable container of the passed element, works with "overflow('',X,Y): hidden" if specified.
+`getScrollableParent` | Returns the first scrollable container for the passed element, works with `overflow: hidden`, `overflowX: hidden` and `overflowY: hidden` if specified.
-`scrollXTo` | Takes in a number which indicates the position that the passed container's "scrollX" (left border's x-coordinate) has to reach and performs a scroll-animation on the x-axis. <br/> After the scroll-animation has finished a callback function can be invoked.
+`scrollXTo` | Takes in a number which indicates the position that the passed container's left border's x-coordinate has to reach and performs a scroll-animation on the x-axis. <br/> After the scroll-animation has finished a callback function can be invoked.
-`scrollYTo` | Takes in a number which indicates the position that the passed container's "scrollY" (top border's y-coordinate) has to reach and performs a scroll-animation on the y-axis. <br/> After the scroll-animation has finished a callback function can be invoked.
+`scrollYTo` | Takes in a number which indicates the position that the passed container's top border's y-coordinate has to reach and performs a scroll-animation on the y-axis. <br/> After the scroll-animation has finished a callback function can be invoked.
 `scrollXBy` | Takes in a number which indicates the number of pixel on the x-axis that the passed container has to be scrolled by and performs a scroll-animation on that axis. <br/> After the scroll-animation has finished a callback function can be invoked.
 `scrollYBy` | Takes in a number which indicates the number of pixel on the y-axis that the passed container has to be scrolled by and performs a scroll-animation on that axis. <br/> After the scroll-animation has finished a callback function can be invoked.
-`scrollTo` | Takes in 2 numbers which respectively indicate the position that the passed container's "scrollX" (left border's x-coordinate) and "scrollY" (top border's y-coordinate) have to reach and performs 2 scroll-animations on both the x-axis and the y-axis. <br/> After the scroll-animations have finished a callback function can be invoked.
+`scrollTo` | Takes in 2 numbers which respectively indicate the position that the passed container's left border's x-coordinate and top border's y-coordinate have to reach and performs 2 scroll-animations on both the x-axis and the y-axis. <br/> After the scroll-animations have been performed a callback function can be invoked.
-`scrollBy` | Takes in 2 numbers which respectively indicate the number of pixels on the x-axis and the y-axis that the passed container has to be scrolled by and performs 2 scroll-animations on both the x-axis and the y-axis. <br/> After the scroll-animations have finished a callback function can be invoked.
+`scrollBy` | Takes in 2 numbers which respectively indicate the number of pixels on the x-axis and the y-axis that the passed container has to be scrolled by and performs 2 scroll-animations on both the x-axis and the y-axis. <br/> After the scroll-animations have been performed a callback function can be invoked.
-`scrollIntoView` | Scrolls the window and, if necessary, the container of the passed element in order to make it visible on the screen. <br/> There are 3 possible allignments for both the passed element and it's closest scrollable container: top, bottom, center. <br/> The allignments can be changed by passing different values of alignToTop and alignToLeft.<br/> Works with "overflow('',X,Y): hidden" if specified. <br/> After the scroll-animations have finished a callback function can be invoked.
+`scrollIntoView` | Scrolls all the containers of the passed element in order to make it visible on the screen. <br/> There are 3 possible alignments for both the passed element and it's closest scrollable container: top, bottom, center. <br/> The alignments can be changed by passing different values of alignToTop and alignToLeft. <br/> Works with `overflow: hidden`, `overflowX: hidden` and `overflowY: hidden` if specified. <br/> After the scroll-animations have been performed a callback function can be invoked.
-`stopScrollingX` | Stops all the current scroll-animation on the x-axis of the passed container. <br/> After the animations are stopped a callback function can be invoked.
+`stopScrollingX` | Stops all the current scroll-animation on the x-axis of the passed container. <br/> After the animations have been stopped a callback function can be invoked.
-`stopScrollingY` | Stops all the current scroll-animation on the y-axis of the passed container. <br/> After the animations are stopped a callback function can be invoked.
+`stopScrollingY` | Stops all the current scroll-animation on the y-axis of the passed container. <br/> After the animations have been stopped a callback function can be invoked.
-`stopScrolling` | Stops all the current scroll-animation on both the x-axis and the y-axis of the passed container. <br/> After the animations are stopped a callback function can be invoked.
+`stopScrolling` | Stops all the current scroll-animation on both the x-axis and the y-axis of the passed container. <br/> After the animations have been stopped a callback function can be invoked.
-`hrefSetup` | Looks for every anchor element (`<a>` && `<area>`) with a value for the href attribute linked to an element on the same page and attaches an eventListener(onclick) to it in order to trigger a smooth scroll-animation to reach the linked element (internally uses `scrollIntoView`). <br/> Before the scroll-animations are performed an init function can be invoked. <br/> After the scroll-animations have finished a callback function can be invoked.
+`hrefSetup` | Looks for every anchor element (`<a>` && `<area>`) with a value for the `href` attribute which corresponds to an element on the same page and attaches an eventListener(onclick) to it in order to trigger a smooth scroll-animation to reach the linked element (internally uses `scrollIntoView`). <br/> Before the scroll-animations are performed an init function can be invoked: if this functions returns false, the scroll-animation is prevented. <br/> After the scroll-animations have been performed a callback function can be invoked.

 # Methods' syntaxes
 #### isXscrolling